When looking at buying a new bike many women ask do I need a woman’s specific bike?

 A woman’s pelvis is wider, which means that sitting in a more upright position on the bike is much more comfortable.
 To let women sit comfortably, the distance to the bars needs to be shorter and the bars themselves should be raised slightly.

 As you might have guessed, saddles are pretty important when it comes to cycling comfortably.
 Many women also find women’s specific saddles to be more comfortable.
 They tend to be wider than men’s saddles and may include cut-outs (where a central part of the saddle is removed) to relieve pressure.
 The Saddle placement and angle are also very important as if this is incorrect then no matter what saddle you choose then you still may never be comfortable.
-It is worth trying one before you buy and getting a saddle fit, Selle Italia offer the ID match to achieve this.
+It is worth trying one before you buy and getting a saddle fit.

 Do I really need one?